solusine/markdown-licenses/licenses/AGPL-3.0-or-later.md

   </dd>
   <dt><h4>Essential Patent Claims</h4></dt>
   <dd>
-    A contributor’s “<em>essential patent claims</em>” are all patent claims owned or controlled by the contributor, whether already acquired or hereafter acquired, that would be infringed by some manner, permitted by this License, of making, using, or selling its contributor version, but do <em>not</em> include claims that would be infringed only as a consequence of further modification of the contributor version.<br><br>
+    <p>A contributor’s “<em>essential patent claims</em>” are all patent claims owned or controlled by the contributor, whether already acquired or hereafter acquired, that would be infringed by some manner, permitted by this License, of making, using, or selling its contributor version, but do <em>not</em> include claims that would be infringed only as a consequence of further modification of the contributor version.</p>

 > [!NOTE]
 > For purposes of this definition, “<em>control</em>” includes the right to grant patent sublicenses in a manner consistent with the requirements of this License.